MR-Kornev-Alexey/pagination/README.md

 This is a [Next.js](https://nextjs.org/) project with [MUI](https://mui.com/)

 API v1.02
 A page that displays a list of products.
 For each product, its id, name, price and brand are displayed.
   Requirements:
 · display 50 products per page with the possibility of pagination (pagination) in both directions.
-· ability to filter results using the provided API by name, price and brand
+· ability to filter results using the provided API by name, price and brand.

 If the API returns duplicates by id, then they should be considered one product and only the first one should be displayed, even if other fields are different.

 ## Getting Started